spacetelescope/jwst/docs/jwst/stpipe/devel_step.rst

 Inputs and outputs
 ------------------

+A `Step` provides a full framework for handling I/O. Below is a short description.
+A more detailed discussion can be found in :ref:`step_io_design`.

 Steps get their inputs from two sources:

     - Configuration parameters come from the configuration file or